vanling/docs/reference/system/server.md

 ---

-## Apply Schema
+## Apply Schema Difference

-Apply schema diff based on JSON request body.
+Apply schema difference based on JSON request body.
 This endpoint is only available to admin users.

 ### Query Parameters